 Here, $| v |$ denotes the standard Euclidean norm of a vector $v\in\RR^d$.
 So in other words, $\Vol_1(I)$ is the Euclidean length of the segment $I$ normalized by the length of its primitive direction.
 The \emph{lattice diameter} of a convex body $C$ with respect to $\Lambda$ can now be defined as

-The quantity $\diam_\Lambda(C)$ has been used in \cite{generalised_flatness} to study generalizations of the flatness constant in the plane and in \cite{iglesias_santos} to classify 4-simplices without interior lattice points.
-Moreover, the lattice diameter $\diam_\Lambda(C)$ also occurs in \cite{coveringminima}, where it is expressed in terms of the first minimum of $C-C$ (cf.\ Section \ref{sec:background}).

-With the notions of lattice width and diameter at hand, the definitions of lattice reduced and lattice complete bodies are analogous to the Euclidean case. \begin{definition} A convex body $C\subset\RR^d$ is called \emph{lattice reduced} with respect to $\Lambda$ if there is no $C^\prime \subsetneq C$ such that $\wdt_\Lambda(C^\prime) = \wdt_\Lambda(C)$.
-The body $C$ is called \emph{lattice complete} with respect to $\Lambda$, if there is no $C^\prime\supsetneq C$ with $\diam_\Lambda(C^\prime) = \diam_\Lambda(C)$. \end{definition}
+The lattice diameter $\diam_\Lambda(C)$ was used in \cite{generalised_flatness} to study generalizations of the flatness constant in the plane and in \cite{iglesias_santos} to classify 4-simplices without interior lattice points.
+It also occurs in \cite{coveringminima}, where it is expressed in terms of the first minimum of $C-C$ (see also \ Section \ref{sec:background}).
+With the notion of lattice diameter at hand, the definition lattice complete bodies is analogous to the Euclidean case. \begin{definition} A convex body $C\subset\RR^d$ is called \emph{lattice complete} with respect to $\Lambda$, if there is no $C^\prime\supsetneq C$ with $\diam_\Lambda(C^\prime) = \diam_\Lambda(C)$. \end{definition}

 In the plane, reduced lattice polygons have been studied independently by Cools and Lemmens in \cite{coolslemmens}, and a slightly different notion of completeness was investigated by B\'ar\'any and F\"{u}redi \cite{baranyfuredi}.
 We also note that reducedness and completeness have been studied in various other non-Euclidean settings, such as spherical geometry and hyperbolic geometry (see, e.g., \cite{spherical_reduced, spherical_complete, sagmeister, leichtweiss, bezdek}), or Minkowski spaces \cite{minkowski_space, minkowski_space2, gonzalez_et_al}.

 In Figure \ref{fig:quad}, lattice reduced and complete polygons are illustrated.
 Note that the square in Figure \ref{fig:quad} (a) shows that, in contrast to the Euclidean setting, completeness does not imply reducedness.
 For further and higher-dimensional examples, we refer to Section \ref{ssec:ex}.